 Kit Chapman was born in Southampton, UK, moved to Hong Kong as a kid, went to boarding school, left boarding school, and has fallen into random adventures and misadventures ever since.
+His passion for science has taken him to research projects on six continents, acting as a first-hand witness to some of the world’s most incredible scientific achievements.

 For the past 10 years Kit has set out to visit as many scientifically interesting locations as possible, always opting for the most ecologically sound way to travel that’s practicable.
 This has taken Kit all around the world, from stunning sites of geological and environmental importance to the high-tech world of cutting edge nuclear physics.
 A few of the visited hotspots are charted on the map below.

-- Kit’s main companion is Gamera, an eight-year-old Horsfield tortoise whose hobbies include eating dandelions, basking under his heat lamp and rampaging under the computer desk.
+- Kit’s main companion is Gamera, an eleven-year-old Horsfield tortoise whose hobbies include eating dandelions, basking under his heat lamp and rampaging under the computer desk.
 Gamera is distrustful of courgettes but loves cuddles and exploring

 - Kit’s favourite element is either boron (because it’s weird), bismuth (because it’s pretty) or oganesson (because he knows the person it’s named after)

-- Kit grew up in the village where Howards’ Way was filmed (a drama from the 1980s about the world of competitive speedboats)
+- Kit grew up in the village where Howards’ Way was filmed (a drama from the 1980s about the world of competitive speedboats) and is the resting place of the inspiration for ‘M’ in the James Bond movies

 - Kit once scored a goal against the men’s Danish national football team